roaming reflections on life and spirit

 In our most recent edition of our parish magazine Namalata, we sought to offer a few reflections on different aspects of family, without pretending that it has any simple or complete answers to the complexity of our human relationships.
 It is tempting to believe we can find easy, straightforward solutions.
 This is part of the appeal of fundamentalist religion.
 If only, the claim goes, we stick to a certain set of rules, or go back to an historic ideal which never actually existed, then all our human personal relationships will be sorted.
 This horribly ignores the reality of human life, with all its differences and struggles for identity.
 It ignores the heartbreak, courage and mercy in many relationships which do not fit pre-determined norms.
 Above all, for Christians, it ignores the teaching and practice of Jesus... |

-AuthorJo Inkpin an Anglican priest, trans woman, theologian and justice activist.
-These are some of my reflections on life, spirit, and the search for peace, justice and sustainable creation.
+AuthorJo Inkpin is an ecumenical Anglican priest serving with the Uniting Church in Sydney, a trans woman, theologian & justice activist.
+These are some of my reflections on life, spirit, and the search for peace, justice & sustainable creation.
 Archives

 Categories